• Skip to primary navigation

 kadaif is mixed with melted butter

-If using molasses, mix it with 10 grams of soft butter and generously butter the bottom of a sahan pan size of 23 cm ( 9" ) with half of the mixture.
+If using grape molasses, mix it with 10 grams of soft butter and generously butter the bottom of a sahan pan size of 23 cm ( 9" ) with half of the mixture.

 soft butter is spread to the bottom of the pan

-Scatter half of the kadaif pastry over butter and press it down with your palms until solid and firm.
+Scatter half of the kadaif pastry over the butter and press it down with your palms until solid and firm.

 spread half of the kadayif on the pan